ewilson/chirpr/README.md

 This is the skeleton of a Twitter clone project

-#### Installation

-First, fork this repository, then clone your fork into the directory of your choice.

-Next, if necessary, install Flask (either globally or into a virtual environment).
+#### Fork and clone repo

+1. Log into GitHub
+1. Click the fork button [here](https://github.com/ewilson/chirpr)
+1. Execute `git clone https://github.com/ewilson/chirpr.git` in the terminal, in the directory you want the project to be.

+#### Install dependencies in virtualenvironment

+Execute the following commands in PowerShell or Bash

+1. `cd chirpr`
+1. `pyvenv venv`
+1. `source venv/bin/activate`
-    $ pip install -r requirements.txt
+1. `pip3 install -r requirements.txt`

 #### Running the application